-Regular meetings have continued to be held with the Aboriginal Heritage Management Committee.
+Regular meetings have continued to be held with the Aboriginal Heritage Management Committee and within the reporting period three meetings were held with the Committee in February, May, and September.
 The agenda covers future quarry operations, possible community projects and the implementation of the Boral Reconciliation Action Plan.